 The museum is located in the Palazzo del Marzocco, a 16th century structure which joined two pre-existing tower houses.
-The Marzocco is referred to in the name is a stone lion at the right corner of the facade which was placed there by the Florentines in 1526 as a symbol of the sovereignty of the Florentine Republic which ruled here from 1388.
-The museum opened in 2000 and is organized under nine themes which relate to local history.
+The name Marzocco is referred to a stone lion at the right corner of the façade which was placed there by the Florentines in 1526 as a symbol of the supremacy of the Florentine Republic which ruled the area from 1388.

 The collection includes a number of notable works including important prehistorical and Roman artefacts, and relics of important wars from the Middle Ages and Renaissance.
-An entire section is dedicated to the Battle of Anghiari and the painting of this subject by Leonardo da Vinci.
+An entire section is dedicated to the Battle of Anghiari and the famous painting of this subject by Leonardo da Vinci.

 The Battle of Anghiari was fought on June 29, 1440, under the walls of the village in the Valtiberina, between the Milanese troops and the Florentines, who were victorious.
 The battle painted by Leonardo da Vinci had the aim of decorating the walls of the Palazzo Vecchio in Florence.
 Damaged by an artificial drying process, the unfinished work of art was destroyed to make room for Vasari's decorations.

 The museum is partially accessible for wheelchair users and the prehistoric section includes a touch tour for blind people.